-Taking Backup of your PC is a very important task, but it is very easy to turn it off.
-This will only cause a hardware failure, theft, crash or ransomware attack to lose access to all the important files on your PC.
+Taking a Backup of your PC is a very important task, but it is very easy to turn it off.
+This will only cause hardware failure, theft, crash, or ransomware attack to lose access to all the important files on your PC.

 Thankfully, making a backup is not difficult or time-consuming, and you can automate this process if you set a little time for it right now, so you don’t have to worry about it again.
 Then, if disaster strikes, everything will be alright.